pixelspring/SpringKit-Node/README.md

 A boilerplate for Node/Express/MySQL web applications

 ## Quick Start:
-Install dependencies with: `npm install `
+Install dependencies with: `npm install`

+Create a MySQL DB, wiht the name specified in your `.env` file (see SAMPLE.env)

 Run app with the excellent [Nodemon](http://nodemon.io/):`nodemon`